Akarienta/iigame/README.md

       "rules": ".security_allowed.json"
 }
 ```
-1. If you wish to deploy the app now type this command: `firebase deploy`.
+1. If you wish to deploy the app now type this command into your terminal or command line.
+You have to run this command from the folder where are I&I Game files including `firebase.json` file: `firebase deploy`.
 1. You can open your app by command `firebase open` or by visiting site `https://<your-firebase-app-name>.firebaseapp.com`.
    * *[Optional]* App can be removed from internet anytime by command `firebase disable:hosting`.
 1. Please check Usage Howto section to learn how to use the app and perform initial startup steps.